saeneas/things-for-thought/README.md

 To kick off the un(learning) learning theme of our course, try to approach the task through this lense.
 - What is Git?
 And how is it different from GitHub?
 - Why do you think does every programmer use it?
-- Why might it be designed the way it is designed?
+- Why might it be designed the way it is designed?     ()()
-- How could it help you?
+- How could it help you?                                o

 🍀 ** good luck **